ayseguldahi/climate-forecast-canada/README.md

 ## 👤 Author
 Aysegul Dahi
-📍 Data Analytics Student at Douglas College
 🔗 [LinkedIn](https://linkedin.com/in/ayseguldahi)
 ---

 > ⭐ Star this repository if you found the project valuable!
 ---

-## 🧠 Project Insights & Reflections

-This project explores the historical patterns and future projections of climate change with a particular focus on Canada, using machine learning models to predict temperature changes, sea ice loss, precipitation trends, and global CO₂ emissions.

-By analyzing data from **1968 to 2024** and forecasting trends for **2025–2030**, I aim to provide a **data-driven view** that can support policymakers, researchers, and environmental organizations in making informed decisions about climate action.

-The project combines:
-- 🌲 **Traditional ML models**: Random Forest, Gradient Boosting
-- ⏳ **Time series forecasting**: Prophet
-- ⚙️ **Enhancements**: Regularization, feature engineering, and hyperparameter tuning

-🔍 **Key Highlights**:
-- 📈 Interactive dashboards with animated maps and trendlines
-- 🌍 Global comparison of CO₂ emissions
-- ❄️ Arctic sea ice loss as a critical concern
-- 🌧️ Regional precipitation forecasting showed mixed accuracy
-- 📊 Best prediction scores achieved in CO₂ emissions forecasting

-This work demonstrates the power of combining **multiple modeling techniques** with contextual domain knowledge to better understand and visualize climate risk.

 ---